5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbs-in-5gc.md

 ## Description

-In this tutorial a Broadcast MBS Session will be created in order to send traffic from the AF/AS to a multicast group ( SSM) and see the traffic going through the 5G Core and leaving the MB-UPF (LLSSM) in order to reach the gNB.
+In this tutorial an MBS Broadcast Session will be created in order to send traffic from the AF/AS to a multicast group ( Source-Specific Multicast - SSM) and see the traffic going through the 5G Core and leaving the MB-UPF (Lower Layer SSM) in order to reach the gNB.
 The basic architecture of the different components/containers is depicted in the illustration below.

 ![5GUC Playback](../../../assets/images/5mbs/mbs-architecture-tutorial.png)

 > Note: Currently there is no way to receive the multicast traffic on the gNB, that feature is under development, but
 > while performing the MBS Session setup you can see an MBS related message being sent between the AMF and the gNB
-> through
-> the N2 interface!
+> through the N2 interface!

-In order to create a Broadcast MBS Session a TMGI will be used as identifier but an SSM address needs to be specified too.
+In order to create an MBS Broadcast Session a TMGI will be used as identifier alongside an SSM address.
 This SSM will be the address that the AF/AS will use to send the multicast traffic to the MB-UPF through the N6mb interface.
 The LLSSM is the lower layer SSM that the MB-UPF will use in order to reach the gNBs that need to receive the multicast traffic.

 > Important note: Currently, there is a limit of 20 MBS Sessions per MB-UPF.
-The range of IP multicast addresses being
-> used for the MB-UPF to forward the multicast traffic to the gNB using the LLSSM is `239.0.0.4-239.0.0.24`.
-That is why
-> it is recommended to start the range for the SSM on the IP multicast address `239.0.0.25` onwards
+The range of IP multicast addresses being used for the MB-UPF to forward the multicast traffic to the gNB using the LLSSM is `239.0.0.4-239.0.0.24`.
+That is why it is recommended to start the range for the SSM on the IP multicast address `239.0.0.25` onwards.

 ### Step 1: Creating an MBS Session